• Skip to primary navigation

 Inheritance in Java

-Inheritance in Java Programming: In Our Previous Post, we discussed different Java access modifiers, and in this post, we are going to discuss one of the main OOPS concepts of Java called Inheritance.
+Inheritance in Java Programming: In Our Previous Post, we discussed different Java access modifiers, and in this post, we will discuss one of the main OOPS concepts of Java called Inheritance.

-To be a Good Java developer, you must have good knowledge of Java OOPS concepts like Inheritance, Abstraction, Encapsulation, and Polymorphism.
-So in this post, we will discuss one of the important concepts of the OOPS concept, which is Inheritance, and we will also learn how we can achieve inheritance in the Java programming language.
+To be a Good Java developer, you must know Java OOPS concepts like Inheritance, Abstraction, Encapsulation, and Polymorphism.
+So, in this post, we will discuss one of the important concepts of the OOPS concept, which is Inheritance, and we will also learn how we can achieve inheritance in the Java programming language.

 In this post.
 We are going to discuss the following: